 "The tournament is a welcome distraction," said Seohee Cho, Chang's mother.

-Charles Schultz, a Santa Rosa native and hockey fanatic, financed the building of the rink in 1969 in the same complex that houses the Peanuts museum.
+Charles Schulz, a Minnesota native who lived in Santa Rosa and was a hockey fanatic, financed the building of the rink in 1969 in the same complex that houses the Peanuts museum.
 The rink helped turn the small city about 50 miles north of San Francisco into an unlikely hockey haven.
-Schultz's No. 9 Santa Rosa Flyer jersey is the only jersey hanging from the rafters.
+Schulz's No. 9 Santa Rosa Flyer jersey is the only jersey hanging from the rafters.
 Nearby buildings were destroyed in the fire, but the rink and its Warm Puppy Cafe came through unscathed.

 Everything was lost, including 8-year-old Daniel Wagner's pet bunny and his hockey gear.
 School remains closed until next week

-"It's terrible to be 8 years old and have to run out of your house with nothing," Daniel father David Wagner said.
+"It's terrible to be 8 years old and have to run out of your house with nothing," Daniel's father David Wagner said.
 "He has no toys, no Legos ... nothing."